SbrTa/Notes/Interview/devinterview.io/SQL.md

 # SQL Fundamentals

-1. What is SQL and what is it used for?
+#### ✅ 1.
+What is SQL and what is it used for?
+Answer: SQL (Structured Query Language) is a domain-specific language used to manage and manipulate relational databases.
+It is employed for tasks such as querying data, updating records, inserting new data, and controlling database access.

-2. Describe the difference between SQL and NoSQL databases.
+#### ✅ 2.
+Describe the difference between SQL and NoSQL databases.
+Answer: SQL databases are relational databases that use a structured schema, while NoSQL databases are non-relational and typically do not require a fixed schema.
+SQL databases use SQL for querying, whereas NoSQL databases use various query languages.

-3. What are the different types of SQL commands?
+#### ✅ 3.
+What are the different types of SQL commands?
+Answer: SQL commands can be categorized into Data Query Language (DQL), Data Definition Language (DDL), Data Manipulation Language (DML), and Data Control Language (DCL).

-4. Explain the purpose of the SELECT statement.
+#### ✅ 4.
+Explain the purpose of the SELECT statement.
+Answer: The SELECT statement is used to retrieve data from one or more tables in a database.
+It allows you to specify the columns you want to retrieve and apply conditions to filter the results.

-5. What is the difference between WHERE and HAVING clauses?
+#### ✅ 5.
+What is the difference between WHERE and HAVING clauses?
+Answer: The WHERE clause is used in a SELECT statement to filter rows before grouping or aggregating.
+The HAVING clause is used with GROUP BY to filter the results after grouping.

-6. Define what a JOIN is in SQL and list its types.
+#### ✅ 6.
+Define what a JOIN is in SQL and list its types.
+Answer: JOIN is used to combine rows from two or more tables based on a related column.
+Types of JOIN include INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN.

-7. What is a primary key in a database?
+#### ✅ 7.
+What is a primary key in a database?
+Answer: A primary key is a unique identifier for a record in a table.
+It ensures each row can be uniquely identified and is used to establish relationships between tables.

-8. Explain what a foreign key is and how it is used.
+#### ✅ 8.
+Explain what a foreign key is and how it is used.
+Answer: A foreign key is a column that establishes a link between data in two tables.
+It enforces referential integrity, ensuring that values in the foreign key column correspond to values in the primary key of another table.

-9. How can you prevent SQL injections?
+#### ✅ 9.
+How can you prevent SQL injections?
+Answer: To prevent SQL injections, use parameterized queries, input validation, and prepared statements.
+Avoid concatenating user inputs directly into SQL queries.

-10. What is normalization?
+#### ✅ 10.
+What is normalization?
 Explain with examples.
+Answer: Normalization is the process of organizing data to reduce redundancy and improve data integrity.
+For example, breaking a table with customer information into separate tables for customers and orders.

-11. Describe the concept of denormalization and when you would use it.
+#### ✅ 11.
+Describe the concept of denormalization and when you would use it.
+Answer: Denormalization involves intentionally introducing redundancy to a database to improve query performance.
+It is used when there is a need for faster read operations and data integrity can be sacrificed to some extent.

-12. What are indexes and how can they improve query performance?
+#### ✅ 12.
+What are indexes and how can they improve query performance?
+Answer: Indexes are data structures that provide a quick lookup of rows in a table based on the values in one or more columns.
+They improve query performance by allowing the database engine to locate and retrieve data more efficiently.

-13. Explain the purpose of the GROUP BY clause.
+#### ✅ 13.
+Explain the purpose of the GROUP BY clause.
+Answer: The GROUP BY clause is used to group rows returned by a query based on the values of one or more columns.
+It is often used with aggregate functions to perform operations on each group.

-14. What is a subquery, and when would you use one?
+#### ✅ 14.
+What is a subquery, and when would you use one?
+Answer: A subquery is a query nested within another query.
+It is used to retrieve data that will be used by the main query.
+Subqueries can be used in SELECT, FROM, WHERE, and HAVING clauses.

-15. Describe the functions of the ORDER BY clause.
+#### ✅ 15.
+Describe the functions of the ORDER BY clause.
+Answer: The ORDER BY clause is used to sort the result set of a query based on one or more columns, either in ascending (ASC) or descending (DESC) order.

-16. What are aggregate functions in SQL?
+#### ✅ 16.
+What are aggregate functions in SQL?
+Answer: Aggregate functions perform a calculation on a set of values and return a single value.
+Examples include COUNT, SUM, AVG, MIN, and MAX.

-17. Elucidate the differences between INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN.
+#### ✅ 17.
+Elucidate the differences between INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL JOIN.
+Answer: INNER JOIN returns only the matched rows between two tables.
+LEFT JOIN returns all rows from the left table and the matched rows from the right table.
+RIGHT JOIN returns all rows from the right table and the matched rows from the left table.
+FULL JOIN returns all rows when there is a match in either the left or right table.

-18. How do you insert a new row into a database table?
+#### ✅ 18.
+How do you insert a new row into a database table?
+Answer: To insert a new row, use the INSERT INTO statement followed by the table name and values for each column.

-19. Explain how to update records in a database table.
+#### ✅ 19.
+Explain how to update records in a database table.
+Answer: To update records, use the UPDATE statement with the SET clause to specify the new values, and use the WHERE clause to identify the records to be updated.

-20. What is a SQL View and what are its advantages?
+#### ✅ 20.
+What is a SQL View and what are its advantages?
+Answer: A SQL View is a virtual table based on the result of a SELECT query.
+It allows users to query the view as if it were a table.
+Advantages include simplifying complex queries, providing a layer of security, and encapsulating business logic.

 # SQL Data Types and Operators